BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aquinas.md

 - We will something as good in so far as we choose it for some reason beyond the mere fact that we desire it.
 We choose for reasons independent of desire in so far as we assess particular goods with reference to one another in our conception of the ultimate good.⁵⁰ In claiming that his principle about the good is the very f i rst principle of natural law, Aquinas implies that all the prescriptions of the natural law must f i t the teleological structure that he has described in his discussion of the ultimate end.
 - Aquinas claims that natural inclination leads us not only to the first principle, that good is to be pursued and evil avoided, but also to some more definite principles.
 He divides these secondary principles into four groups:
     1. The highest precepts:
-        - About self-preservation
+        - About self-preservation (same for all natural substances)
-        - About satisfaction and control of desires
+        - About satisfaction and control of desires (same for all animals)
-        - About social life
+        - About social life (same for all rational animals)
     2. Precepts (such as those in the Decalogue) easily reached from the highest precepts.
     3. Subordinate precepts requiring more reflexion, derived as conclusions from premisses.
     4. Precepts derived as determinations rather than conclusions.